krabberod/OMG_bioinformatics_sessions_2022/README.md

 - [Introduction to R and Rstudio](introduction_to_R)
 - Some examples and hands-on in R
 -
-### Session 4 - ??
+### Session 4 - Wednesday 01/11-2022.
+10:00-12:00
+  - Clustering, DADA2, ASVs and OTUs.
+Click [here for slides](lectures/Clustering_lecture.pdf)

+### Session 5 - ?
   - The steps in Luis' metabarcoding pipeline
      ```/cluster/projects/nn9338k/Luis_metabarding_pipeline```
   - A closer look into
-    - Trimming with cutadapt
+    - Trimming and demultiplexing with cutadapt
-    - DADA2 algorithm and cluster methods
+    - DADA2 in R
-    -
+    - Clustering with VSEARCH

   ---
 > Try again.
 Fail again.
 Fail better.
 > \- Samuel Beckett, *Worstwards ho*.